 The friend ended up buying the cute appy, and because the owner was desperate to get rid of his herd, he decided it was buy one get one free day, so he threw in the pitiful filly.
 The friend took her to the Harriman Horse Sale, but prices were so abysmally low that they didn’t even unload the trailer.
 In a fit of frustration, she let it slip in front of my mom that, “I’d take $300 just to get rid of her.”

-I wish to goodness I’d taken a picture that day to show the before and after to show what some groceries and TLC can do for a horse.
+I wish to goodness I’d taken a picture when we first brought her home to show the before and after for what some groceries and TLC can do for a horse.
 Most people don’t believe how bad it really was.
 This filly was the UGLIEST horse I’d ever seen.
 She had a gigantic wormy belly, a skinny pencil neck with a ratty mane and big ‘ole jug head.
 Her back was covered with rain rot, and she was only 14 hands high.
 As an undaunted 17-year-old, I put her in cross ties and proceeded to inspect her while grooming.
-She seemed to be built well (the benefit of an underweight horse is that you can see all of their bones!), but when I touched her shoulder before running my hand down to her leg to ask for her foot, she screamed bloody murder and jumped straight into the air.
-When she came down she stood trembling.
+She seemed to be built well (the benefit of an underweight horse is that you can see all of their bones!), but when I touched her shoulder before running my hand down to her leg to ask for her foot, she screamed and jumped straight into the air.
+When she came down she trembled all over.
 This poor little girl was terrified of people touching her legs.
 My heart went out to her.
 I think this was the point my mom was ready to take her home, but we still continued with inspecting her.

 After putting my saddle and a bridle on her, I took the filly out to the round pen and free lunged her for a bit.
 She moved with a fairly flat knee, and had a decent stride, so I decided to hop on.
 This poor little girl didn’t have a clue.
 She didn’t know left from right, or anything about the bit in her mouth and the legs against her side.
 Her selling point?
 She tried her hardest to figure out what she was supposed to do with these foreign cues.
 After my mom came out to lead her around the round pen, she caught on and I was able to start trotting her within just a few minutes.
 She tried so hard and gave me such a comfy trot.
 We took her out in the field and let her follow my mom around.
 Now as a 28-year-old, I can see that taking an untrained almost 3 year old filly out into a 20 acre field was probably not the best riding decision I’ve ever made, but this little girl just followed my mom until we came to a down tree.
 She stopped and stared at it in confusion until my mom grabbed the side of her bridle, and stepped across with her.
 That’s where it all began for us!